Realisation of the national ecological network – land acquisition and conversion, 1990–2022

 Rate of conversion to new nature slowly levelling off

-In the Nature Pact (EZ, 2013) the provinces have agreed to convert at least 80,000 ha to new nature in the period 2011-2027 to realise the national ecological network (NEN).
-In 2021 a total of 1,247 ha were converted to nature, bringing the total amount of new nature created since 2011 to almost 46,000 (IPO & LNV 2021).
-Progress is slower than in previous years.
-If progress continues at the same rate as over the last four years (see figure) the conversion of the full 80,000 hectares will not be completed until 2035.
-The provinces indicated that in the years immediately following the revision of nature policy for the NEN in 2011, the conversion of land to nature progressed rapidly because much land had already been acquired before 2011.
-In addition, it is expected that acquiring land and changing the designated use of private land for the purpose of creating new nature will become more difficult in the coming years because it is dependent on the goodwill and cooperation of landowners (PBL & WUR 2017, 2020).
+As agreed in the Nature Pact (EZ, 2013), the provinces aim to convert at least 80,000 ha of land to nature in the period 2011–2027 to complete the NEN.
+In 2022 a total of 1,944 ha were converted to nature, bringing the total amount of new nature created since 2011 to almost 49,000 ha (IPO & LNV 2023).
+More progress is being made than in previous years, but it is still insufficient to achieve the target in 2027.
+If progress continues at the same rate as over the last four years, the conversion of the full 80,000 ha to nature is not expected to be completed until around 2036.
+According to the provinces, in the years immediately following the revision of nature policy in 2011 the conversion of land to nature progressed rapidly because much land had already been acquired before 2011.
+It is expected that acquiring land and changing the designated use of private land for the purpose of creating new nature will become more difficult in the coming years, because it is dependent on the goodwill and cooperation of landowners (PBL & WUR 2017, 2020).
 The rate of progress must be speeded up to achieve the target of 80,000 ha new nature by the end of 2027.
-To this end, the provinces established a task force with the Ministry of Agriculture, Nature and Food Quality towards the end of 2021 tasked with 'accelerating conversion of the residual target for additional nature'.
+To this end, at the end of 2021 the provinces established a task force with the Ministry of Agriculture, Nature and Food Quality to ‘accelerate conversion of the residual target for additional nature’.

 Each year the provinces make small corrections to the recorded area of acquired and converted nature conservation areas.
-This is due to the complexity of accurately registering detailed geoinformation.
-In 2002 and 2006 there were relatively large data corrections, which resulted in a downward adjustment of the area of acquired and converted land by thousands of hectares (see two dips in 2002 and 2006 for conversion to new nature).
-At the time the 'baseline survey' project showed that some of the converted land did not fully meet the requirements of the target natural habitats.
-These areas were therefore no longer registered as 'sufficiently converted'.
+This is necessary because of the complexity of accurately registering detailed geoinformation.
+In 2021, only 1,247 ha of the originally recorded 1,922 ha of new nature finally counted towards the 80,000 ha target for new nature because a correction to the data for the province of Limburg resulted in a downward adjustment of 675 ha.
+In 2002 and 2006 there were further, relatively large data corrections resulting in a downward adjustment of the area of acquired and converted land by thousands of hectares (see two dips in 2002 and 2006 for conversion to new nature).
+At the time, the ‘baseline survey’ project showed that some of the converted land did not fully meet the requirements of the target natural habitats.
+These areas were therefore no longer registered as ‘converted’.

 Changes to the national ecological network policy

 The provinces have delineated the boundaries of the NEN that is protected under the planning legislation.
 However, the NEN as delineated on the map has not been fully realised.
-According to the eighth progress report on nature, in 2021 a total of more than 703,000 were under conservation management and therefore considered to be realised.
-Not all of the land within the current boundaries of the NEN will be converted to nature; a small area is still formally a search area for new nature and a small area will be subject to agri-environment management or other forms of nature-inclusive farming.
-On 31 December 2027 the minimum area of natural and semi-natural habitat within the designated NEN is expected to be approx. 738,000 ha (IPO & LNV 2022).
+According to the ninth progress report on nature, on 1 January 2023, the total area of nature within the NEN boundaries was almost 704,000 ha.
+Not all of the land within the current boundaries of the NEN will be converted to nature; a small area is still formally a search area for new nature and a small area will be subject to agri-environment management.
+The minimum area of natural and semi-natural habitat within the NEN on 31 December 2027 is expected to be approx. 735,000 ha (IPO & LNV 2022).

 National ecological network has been the cornerstone of nature policy for 30 years